SciPhi-AI/agent-search/docs/source/index.rst

 -----------------------

 - **Search Agent Integration**: Effortlessly build a search agent by connecting any search-specialized LLM, such as `Sensei-7B <https://huggingface.co/SciPhi/Sensei-7B-V1>`_, with a supported search engine.
-- **Customizable Search**: Utilize the AgentSearch dataset in conjunction with this framework to deploy a customizable local search engine.
+- **Customizable Search**: Utilize the `AgentSearch dataset <https://huggingface.co/datasets/SciPhi/AgentSearch-V1>` in conjunction with this framework to deploy a customizable local search engine.
-- **API Endpoint Integration**: Seamlessly integrate with a variety of hosted provider APIs for diverse search solutions, offering ease of use and flexibility, including Bing, SERP API, and AgentSearch.
+- **API Endpoint Integration**: Seamlessly integrate with a variety of hosted provider APIs for diverse search solutions, including Bing, SERP API, and AgentSearch.
 Additionally, support is provided for LLMs from SciPhi, HuggingFace, OpenAI, Anthropic, and more.

 Quickstart Guide for AgentSearch
 --------------------------------